topseed/nbake-intro-build-app-store/README.md

 Edit www/js index to go to 'important 1' url above'

-4. In Andorid and/or IOS, install your app
+4. In Android and/or IOS, install your app

 In theory 'build.phonegap.com' can supplement your Cordova build
 Check: